rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 >**Example:**
 > <CITE>Edition statement precedes author’s name on title page</CITE>

+*Exception*: For still image resources without title pages, do not note transposition.

 ## 3.26.32 No edition statement

 <a name="3.26.32.1">3.26.32.1</a> Always record edition information, such as an [Edition statement](/DCRMR/edition/Edition-statement/) that is provided by a bibliographic or reference source for resources not containing an edition statement, but known to contain significant changes from other editions, as a Note on edition statement (see [3.21.31.1](/DCRMR/edition/Edition-statement/#3.21.31.1)).